FAQs about

 Will my pet have a normal life whilst undergoing radiotherapy?

 The goal of radiotherapy is to improve and extend the quality of life for the patient for as long as possible.
-Usually, our patients have few problems whilst undergoing treatment.
+Usually, our patients have few significant problems whilst undergoing treatment.
 If at any time you are concerned with your pet’s quality of life, you should discuss this with your Oncology Specialist at the earliest opportunity.